FAQ on Yaz Birth Control Lawsuits

 Bayer has been sued for complications arising from both Yaz and Yasmin.
 More than 10,000 plaintiffs have already taken action against the company.
 Bayer has settled many of the cases, resolving an estimated 1,9000 claims based on allegations that Yaz and Yasmin can cause heart attacks and strokes.
 Plaintiffs in one category of clot cases received average settlements of around $212,000 per claim and Bloomberg reported in 2012 that Bayer had set aside $610.5 million to settle further cases.8.
 Can I Take Legal Action Against Bayer?

 If you or a loved one was injured or killed as a result of Yaz or Yasmin, you may be able to make a claim against Bayer to obtain compensation for losses.
-You should speak with a Boston Yaz injury lawyer at the Law Offices of Jeffrey S. Glassman to learn about your legal rights and your options for pursuing compensation.
+You should speak with a Boston Yaz injury lawyer at Jeffrey Glassman Injury Lawyers to learn about your legal rights and your options for pursuing compensation.
 Give us a call or contact us online today to schedule a consultation and get your claim started.